-I’m currently a graduate student studying at UNC Chapel Hill’s MEITE program as a Khayrallah Fellow.
-On the Learning Engineer track, I’ve been exploring personalized and adaptive learning, self-regulated learning, learning technologies and learning analytics.
+In 2021-22, I was a graduate student studying at UNC Chapel Hill’s MEITE program as a Khayrallah Fellow.
+On the Learning Engineer track, I explored personalized and adaptive learning, self-regulated learning, learning technologies and learning analytics.

-Having assisted with policy-related research, I edge toward expanding my research in education technology because of its potential to respond to learners' needs in real-time and to adapt quickly to changing contexts.
-Through the MEITE program, I’ve started to consider how learning technologies and instructional design can be synchronized to position learners as their own constructors and facilitators of learning.
+Having assisted with policy-related research, I edged toward expanding my research in education technology because of its potential to respond to learners' needs in real-time and to adapt quickly to changing contexts.
+Through the MEITE program, I started to consider how learning technologies and instructional design could be synchronized to position learners as their own constructors and facilitators of learning.

 Growing up in small-town North Carolina as the daughter of two immigrant Hakka restaurant-owners, I am motivated by curiosity.
 My pastime as a child involved hovering by customers' tables and asking them questions about their lives, what they did every day, where they came from and where they had been.